patheticGeek/torrent-aio-bot/Readme.md

 ### To start a torrent bot:

-Set a variable with key "TELEGRAM_TOKEN" and token of your bot as value.
+Set a enviorment variable with key "TELEGRAM_TOKEN" and token of your bot as value.
 [How to get token](https://core.telegram.org/bots/#creating-a-new-bot)
+To set a enviorment variable go to heroku dashboard open the app then go to Settings > Config vars > Reveal Config vars.

 ### To get search working:

 Go to the build packs section in settings and click add buildpack and enter "https://github.com/jontewks/puppeteer-heroku-buildpack.git" as buildpack url then click save changes.

-Set the enviorment variables.
-Go to heroku dashboard open the app then go to Settings > Config vars > Reveal Config vars.

 > Heroku dosent detect third party buildpack required for using puppeteer so it is recommended to git clone and then deploy to heroku after adding buildpack manually.
 >